Why Air Purifiers Arent a Waste of Money

 • Mold

-Even if you or someone in your household doesn’t have allergies or asthma, an air purifier can decrease other issues related to low indoor air quality.
+Even if you or someone in your home doesn’t experience allergies or asthma, an air purifier can alleviate other symptoms linked to low indoor air quality.
 These include:

 • Headaches